 If you have diabetes, you’ll need to have your blood checked regularly for anemia.
 It’s common for people with diabetes to also end up with this blood condition.
-It happens when your body’s red blood cells can’t deliver as much oxygen as your body needs.
 If you spot anemia early on, you can better manage the issues causing it.

 Possible Causes of Anemia